Friday, November 25, 2016

 Late this Wednesday afternoon, Lawrie just happened to check his emails and discovered a message from Marla Bainbridge Martinez asking if we would consider helping out as bartenders at a fundraiser starting at four in the afternoon.

-I heaved an unhappy sigh, and stared longingly at my just-poured glass of Malbec wine.
-Our afternoon plans had included reading a book on the ocean-side patio, with a glass of wine in hand.
-But it was a fundraiser put on by a group of island friends and business people in support of a badly injured islander.
-Julio Zapata had recently been in a horrific moto (motorcycle) accident in the nearby City of Mérida.
+But it was a fundraiser put on by a group of island friends and businesspeople in support of a badly injured islander.
+Julio Zapata had recently been in a horrific motorcycle accident in the nearby City of Mérida.
 Julio has two young children and a third on the way.
 He is facing large medical bills for multiple surgical operations.

 Okay, we’re good to go!
 Now let’s hear some tunes from La Banda Sin Nombre, the Band with No Name!

 The crowd was small but very generous in their donations.
 Thanks to everyone for helping out.
-Here’s a copy of Marla’s list of contributors: hopefully no one has been left out.
+Here’s a copy of Marla’s list of contributors: hopefully, no one has been left out.

 Javi's Cantina Restaurant Tapas Bar, Bobo's Grill & Bar, Isla Mujeres Bar Card, El Arrecife, Parque de los Sueños, Restaurant Asia Caribe, CARM Tours & Transfers, The Joint Reggae Bar & Grill, El Patio house of music, Gigi Kraycar, Nirit Ben David, Olivia Tastes from the Mediterranean, Catrina Restaurant, BE Wings Restaurant, Nisa Disco, and Michael (no last name given).

-Aida signing up for an auction item
+Aida bidding on an auction item

-Phil, Barbara Beck, Chris Shannon, Jimmy Picuri
+Barbara Beck, Chris Shannon, Jimmy Picuri

-Between the beer sales, the silent auction items, and an earlier Go Fund Me campaign the group efforts have brought in about $41,000 pesos of the $70,000 pesos needed to pay for the operations.
+Between the beer sales, the silent auction items, and an earlier GoFundMe campaign, the group efforts have brought in about 41,000 pesos of the 70,000 pesos needed to pay for the operations.
 It’s a great start!
 Donations are still gratefully accepted.
 Contact Marla at Javi’s Cantina for details.

 The weather was perfect, the music enjoyable, and the crowd was happy.

-Thank you everyone for your generosity.
+Thank you, everyone, for your generosity.

 Hasta Luego